enricobn/rasm/README.md

 `sudo apt install gcc-multilib g++-multilib libc++-dev nasm`

+### Directory structure of a rasm project
+src
+&nbsp;&nbsp;main
+&nbsp;&nbsp;&nbsp;&nbsp;rasm
+&nbsp;&nbsp;&nbsp;&nbsp;resources
+&nbsp;&nbsp;nasmi386
+&nbsp;&nbsp;...other arch
+&nbsp;&nbsp;test
+&nbsp;&nbsp;&nbsp;&nbsp;rasm
+&nbsp;&nbsp;&nbsp;&nbsp;resources
+rasm.toml

+### Structure of rasm.toml
+[package]
+name=
+version=
+main=
+out=

+[dependencies]
+"name" = { path = "path to the root of the library project" }

 ### Compile a rasm program

-`target/release/rasm "name".rasm`
-it will produce a "name" executable

-`target/release/rasm "name".rasm "executable name"`
-it will produce a "executable name" executable

-for example:
-- `target/release/rasm rasm/resources/test/fibonacci.rasm`
+Usage: rasm [OPTIONS] <ACTION>

+Arguments:
+<ACTION>  The action to perform, that can be: build, run, test [possible values: build, run, test]

+Options:
+-f <file>                              Sets the input directory or file to use -o <out>                               Sets the output file to use --compile                          produces .asm and .o files --message-format <message-format>  for vscode
+-h, --help                             Print help
+-V, --version                          Print version

+The simplest way is to build a project from its root :
+`rasmexecutable build`

-  will produce the fibonacci executable file in the rasm/resources/test folder
+an executable will be created in the target folder

-- `target/release/rasm rasm/resources/test/fibonacci.rasm fibonacci`
+### Examples

+# breakout
+`cargo run --release -- build -f rasm/resources/examples/breakout/ -o breakout`

-  will produce the fibonacci executable file in the current folder, then you can run it with:
+a "breakout" executable file will be created in the current folder

+# fibonacci
+`cargo run --release -- build -f rasm/resources/test/fibonacci.rasm -o fibonacci`
 `./fibonacci 40`
 it should print the fortieth fibonacci number (102334155)

 ## SDL examples